-The carrying amounts of loans receivable, cash and cash equivalents, loans payable and accruals approximate their fair values.
+The carrying amounts of financial asset at amortised cost, loans receivable, cash and cash equivalents, loans payable and accruals approximate their fair values.

 The Company has investment at fair value through other comprehensive income in unquoted securities.
 The unquoted securities have underlying investments.
 Operating investments are valued using discounted cash flow analysis while non-operating investments are valued at net book value.